Research

 FARMELDER

-KSF welcomed our European partners to Kerry during 10th -12th May 2023.
+SKDP had previously welcomed our European partners to Kerry during 10th -12th May 2023.
 On 10th May, following a project meeting in Kenmare, the group visited Breeda & Pat O’Sullivan’s sheep and suckler farm in Bridia Valley, Glencar, which was a Case Study in FarmElder.
 Breda O’Sullivan, supported by St John of God Services Killorglin, comes to the farm and helps with feeding cattle and sheep and at lambing time.
 Farmer Breeda was interviewed by FarmElder team and gave her insights into social farming and her enthusiasm for the project.
 Anni & Josef Hindelang, host farmers from Bavaria, shared their experiences of hosting groups of people with dementia and their carers on their farm since 2020.

-The group visited Kenmare Community Garden, another a Case Study for FarmElder, focusing on the part played by in its development by local resident Denise McClure.
+The group visited Kenmare Community Garden, another Case Study, focusing on the part played by in its development by local resident Denise McClure.
 Manager of Taobh Linn Centre, Tanya O’Sullivan and Patricia Holbein (SKDP Board/ Kenmare Community Garden Committee member) explained how the site has progressed from vacant waste ground to what is now a haven of activity with a polytunnel, a large number of raised beds and recently planted native trees and fruit trees.
 Work is ongoing to develop the garden as a space for local school students to learn about nature and how to grow their own fruit and vegetables.
 This work is being done with the assistance of SKDP Rural Social Scheme members.

 The FARCURA project 2020